MieszkoPugowski/FMScraper/README.md

 - [chromedriver](https://chromedriver.chromium.org/) or another compatible WebDriver

 ## Disclaimer
-This project is strictly for educational and research purposes.
-This software is not intended to be used commercially whatsoever.
+For educational and research purposes only.
+Do not use it commercially.

 ## Installation